microsoft/SQL_LogScout/README.md

    **WARNING**: WPR traces collect system-wide diagnostic data.
 Thus a large set of trace data may be collected and it may take several minutes to stop the trace.
 Therefore the WPR trace is limited to 15 seconds of data collection.

-9. **Setup** - collects all the Basic scenario logs and all SQL Setup logs from the \Setup Bootstrap\ folders on the system.
+9. **Setup scenario** - collects all the Basic scenario logs and all SQL Setup logs from the \Setup Bootstrap\ folders on the system.
+This allows analysis of setup or installation issues of SQL Server components.

+10. **Backup and Restore scenario** - collects the Basic scenario logs and various logs related to backup and restore activities in SQL Server.
+These logs include:

+    - Backup and restore-related Xevent (backup_restore_progress_trace  and batch start end xevents)
+    - Enables backup and restore related TraceFlags to produce information in the Errorlog
+    - Performance Monitor counters for SQL Server instance and general OS counters
+    - SQL VSS Writer Log (on SQL Server 2019 and later)
+    - VSS Admin (OS) logs for VSS backup-related scenarios

 # Sample output

 ```bash